 Tinnitus volume – can be used to set the volume of the tinnitus program

-What is the outcome of Touch Control app?
+What is the outcome of the Touch Control app?

-Which are the Signia products which has this option?
+Which are the Signia products which have this option?

 Bluetooth phones (up to two)

 Bluetooth audio devices such as Tablet, PC, Stereo, Laptop, TV…